 Maintaining good credit score helps

-Repaying education loan right on time gives a positive impression to both the student and co-borrowers (mostly parents’) credit score.
+Managing education loan repayment right on time gives a positive impression to both the student and co-borrowers (mostly parents’) credit score.
 A good credit score allows students to avail future loans such as home loan, car loan, and personal loan, etc.

 Better to take a loan in small amounts